 The main characteristic of weevil-based cantharophily is the transformation of floral structures to host the weevil larval stages.
 Two main types of floral morphology are typical of weevil-pollinated plants: (i) clustered inflorescences (in cycads and all monocots involved in BSPM except Orchidaceae and Strelitziaceae), and (ii) individual floral chambers, bowls or claws (in most dicots involved in BSPM; Gottsberger 1999; Prance & Jongkind 2015; Saunders 2020).
 Clustered inflorescences provide fleshy and nutrient-rich tissues for the development of weevil larvae, generally in male inflorescences (flower capsules, microsporophylls and rachises; Anstett 1999; Downie et al. 2008; Teichert et al. 2018; Haran et al. 2020).
-Within individual floral chambers, tissues for larval development include anthers, fleshy petals, flower buds or fruits (Nunes et al. 2018; Saunders et al. 2020; Haran et al. 2022a; Dao et al. unpublished).
+Within individual floral chambers, tissues for larval development include anthers, or fleshy petals (Saunders 2020; Haran et al. 2022a; Dao et al. 2023).
 In clustered inflorescences as in floral chambers, the modified structures effectively filter access to specific pollinators and sometimes further retain and protect them.
 For instance, in Cyclanthaceae, the inflorescences of Asplundia, Evodianthus and Ludivia exhibit narrow interfloral entrances allowing only a specific weevil pollinator to reach the hidden floral reproductive structures (Franz 2007a; Teichert et al. 2018), while larger, non-pollinating species are prevented from reaching them.
-Narrow interflora openings can also promote the transfer of pollen from anthers to the integuments of pollinators as they exit the floral chambers (Teichert et al. 2018).
+Narrow interfloral openings can also promote the transfer of pollen from anthers to the integuments of pollinators as they exit the floral chambers (Teichert et al. 2018).
 The Annonaceae provide the most striking examples of enclosed floral chambers, which are used to retain and protect Endaeus weevil pollinators and also ward reproductive tissues from predation (Gottsberger 1999; Ratnayake et al. 2006; Lau et al. 2017; Saunders 2020).
 Other structures associated with weevil pollination include staminodes (in Cyclanthaceae and Eupomatiaceae), which are stamen-like structures that do not produce pollen but rather sticky secretions or odoriferous oils (elongated projections in Fig. 1D).
 They increase attraction, provide food, shelter or protection for weevil pollinators (Armstrong & Irvine 1990; Franz 2007a; Teichert et al. 2018).
 In Annonaceae sticky pollenkitt and short pollen-connecting threads create large aggregates of pollen grains that are considered specific adaptations to improve the efficiency of pollen transfer onto weevils integuments (Ratnayake et al. 2006).
-The fleshy petals and other floral tissues of plants implicated in BSPM with weevils typically show extensive feeding damages (Ratnayake et al. 2006; Saunder 2020; Haran et al. 2022a; Dao et al. unpublished; Figure 3F), indicating that these structures are also food sources for the adult pollinators.
+The fleshy petals and other floral tissues of plants implicated in BSPM with weevils typically show extensive feeding damages (Ratnayake et al. 2006; Saunder 2020; Haran et al. 2022a; Dao et al. 2023; Figure 3F), indicating that these structures are also food sources for the adult pollinators.

 The flowers of plant lineages engaged in BSPM with weevils are predominantly white or creamy white (Figure 1), but pale red, pale yellow and pale green flowers are occasionally encountered (Franz & Valente 2005; Ratnayake et al. 2006; Saunders 2020; Toon et al. 2020).
-In Cyclanthaceae, weevils show a preference for natural white inflorescences rather than those shaded by an opaque cloth (but letting the fragrance to be emitted; Franz 2007a).
-It should be noted that many weevils lineages involved in BSPM have nocturnal or crepuscular activity (Franz 2007a; Auffray et al. 2017; Lau et al. 2017; Haran et al. 2022a), where light intensity is low.
+In Cyclanthaceae, weevils show a preference for natural white inflorescences in contrast to those experimentally shaded by an opaque fabric (but letting the fragrance to be emitted; Franz 2007a).
+It should be noted that many weevils lineages involved in BSPM have nocturnal or crepuscular activity (Franz 2007a; Auffray et al. 2017; Lau et al. 2017; Auffray et al. 2022; Haran et al. 2022a), where light intensity is low.
 Under these conditions, the pale colors were hypothesized to provide better contrast with the surrounding environment in a way that likely enhances their visual recognition by weevils (Franz 2007a; Saunders 2020).
 This suggests that visual recognition of inflorescences is an important dimension of weevil attraction, at least as important as olfaction (see below), and that white or pale colors are more attractive to weevils.